 LESLIE: Alright.
-Next up, we’re going to talk foundations with Randy in Idaho.
+Next up, we’re going to talk about a crack in foundation with Randy in Idaho.
 How can we help you today?

 RANDY: Well, I’m – I’ve got a crack in my foundation and I’m wondering if what I want to do is a good idea.